solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-After few seconds, Gloo will discover the newly created service and create a corresponding Upstream called: **default-echo-v1-80**, to verify that the upstream got created run the following command:
+After a few seconds, Gloo will discover the newly created service and create a corresponding Upstream called: **default-echo-v1-80**, to verify that the upstream got created run the following command:
 ```bash
 glooctl get upstream default-echo-v1-80
 ```

-Now that the upstream CRD has been created we can create an virtual service that routes to it:
+Now that the upstream CRD has been created, we need to create a virtual service that routes to it:

 ```bash
 kubectl apply -f - <<EOF